Jamaal Williams Player Prop Bets for NFL Week 18 - Detroit vs. Green Bay - NewsBreak

 Matchup vs. Green Bay

-- Williams' 25 rushing yards in his only career matchup against the Packers are 17.5 fewer yards than his over/under in Sunday's game.
+- In his lone career matchup against the Packers, Williams put up 25 rushing yards, 18.5 fewer yards than his over/under in Sunday's game.

-- Williams did not have a touchdown run in that matchup against the Packers.
+- Williams did not have a touchdown run in that game against the Packers.

-- Williams will go up against a Packers squad that allows 109.8 rushing yards per game and is the NFL's 13th-ranked rush defense.
+- The Packers allow 109.8 yards per game on the ground, the NFL's 13th-ranked rush defense.

-- This season the Packers are ranked seventh in the NFL in rushing touchdowns conceded (12).
+- This season the Packers have conceded 12 rushing TDs.
+They are ranked seventh in the league in that category.

 Recent Performances

-- In last week's contest against the Seahawks, Williams ran the ball 11 times for 22 yards and scored one touchdown.
+- Williams put together a 22-yard rushing performance in last week's matchup with the Seahawks, carrying the ball 11 times while scoring one touchdown.

+- He added three receptions for 22 yards in the passing game.

-- Williams has 99 rushing yards (33.0 ypg) on 30 carries with one touchdown over his last three outings.
+- Williams has 30 carries for 99 yards (33.0 yards per game) and one touchdown in his last three games.

 Williams' Detroit Teammates